pearlshare/hannibal/README.md

  * min - check the minimum length
  * max - check the maximum length

 Custom validators can be given via the `custom` key or registered with `hannibal`.
-Custom validators are provided with the value to validate.
+Custom validators are provided with the value to validate and the argument provided in the schema.

 Custom validators should throw an instance of `Error` with a message.